pyquil.noise module

 • gates (Sequence[KrausModel]) – The tomographic estimates of all gates.

-• assignment_probs (Dict[int,np.array]) – The single qubit readout assignment probability matrices keyed by qubit id.
+• assignment_probs (dict[int,np.array]) – The single qubit readout assignment probability matrices keyed by qubit id.

 Create new instance of _NoiseModel(gates, assignment_probs)

-static from_dict(d: Dict[str, Any]) NoiseModel[source]
+static from_dict(d: dict[str, Any]) NoiseModel[source]

 Re-create the noise model from a dictionary representation.